meetuparchive/learn-rust/class1.md

 println!("hello {:?}", Person { name: "emma".into(), age: 32});
 ```

-Implementing Rust traits may seem onerous at first, but the idea behind their design is vary powerful.
+Implementing Rust all of these traits to add behvior do your data types may seem onerous at first, but the idea behind their design is very powerful.

 Some builtin Traits like `Debug`, `Clone`, `Copy`, and others can often be generated for you via a feature of Rust
 called "type derivation".
 That is to say, if Rust is able to derive an impl for all of the embedded types within your type,